By: Don Oehlert

 Here again, it’s easy.
 Have a good friend or relative introduce you to one of their good friends, that is somehow connected to a firm you want to know more about.
 When you have a quick, 20-minute Informational Interview with that person, they are getting to know you a bit better.
 Look at it this way.
 Your mutual connection speaks highly of you.
 They just experienced good things from you from this Informational Interview.
 That person can now add their feelings about you with that from your mutual friend, the original referral.
 That will make them feel better about referring you to their manager, maybe.

-Let’s look at the reverse of that.
 You come to the Informational Interview with desperation in your voice and in your manner.
-You come to the Zoom meeting with a resume in hand, and sweat on your brow.
+Enter the Zoom meeting with a resume in hand, and sweat on your brow.
 You look like a wild animal, cornered.

 In fact, this person, whom you’ve never met before, may now be a bit scared of you.
 At least they’ll be hesitant to hitch their wagon to your shirt tails.